 2. Surgical removal of ovaries

-Removal of ovaries through oophorectomy (removal of the ovaries) or during hysterectomy (removal of the uterus) also causes Premature Menopause.
+Removal of ovaries through oophorectomy (removal of the ovaries) or during hysterectomy (removal of the uterus).

 3. Physical, Mental and Emotional Stress

 Fluctuating emotions, continuous daily stress, and strenuous work overload the body organs and systems.
-Chronic emotional stress is a leading cause of Early Menopause.
+Chronic emotional stress is a leading cause.

 4. Genetic Disorders